-5.4 Disruption of Hg Jet By Total Energy Deposition
+5.4 Disruption of Hg Jet By Energy Deposition

-As discussed, the extent of disruption of jet is dominated by the distribution of energy deposition interacting with proton beam.
-Therefore, the total energy deposition plays a key role in determining of the extent of disruption of Hg jet.
+Figure 5.24 shows the disruption of mercury jet in magnetic fields as a function of total energy deposition and fit of model using Eqn.
+(5.10) up to 25 T. Figure 5.25 shows the disruption of mercury jet in magnetic fields as a function of fluence and fit of model using Eqn.
+(5.10) up to 25 T, where fluence is defined as $Tp/(\sigma_x\sigma y)$ and the beam intensity is normalized with beam spot area.
+Figure 5.26 the disruption of mercury jet in magnetic fields as a function of peak energy deposition and fit of model using Eqn.
+(5.10) up to 25 T. χ^2 values indicate somewhat comparison of goodness of fit for Fig. 5.24, Figure 5.25, and Figure 5.26, where fit of model as a function of total energy deposition yields the lowest χ^2 value.
+In addition to that, as discussed, the extent of disruption of jet is dominated by the distribution of energy deposition interacting with proton beam.
+Therefore, the total energy deposition is more likely to play a role in determining of the extent of disruption of Hg jet.
 The total energy deposition in magnetic fields is investigated.
 The total energy deposition depending on colliding number of protons at both 14 GeV and 24 GeV beam energy is calculated by Fig. 5.13 (b).
 Thus, Fig. 5.20 and Fig. 5.21 are combined as a function of total energy deposition, which shows the results of experiment in disruption length at a glance.
-As a finally important result for experiment, Fig. 5.24 shows the disruption mercury jet in magnetic fields as a function of total energy deposition and its extrapolation up to 25 T. Fig. 5.24 combines a key results of experiment, also provides an estimation of the extent of disruption of jet up to 25 T. The employed global fit with multi-variables for disruption length using the measured disruption length is where x and y are total energy deposition and magnetic field respectively.
-Note that the parameterized values of coefficients and errors of the fit functions are provided in Table 5.2.
-The threshold of disruption increases in 0.8 power of magnetic field, and it is 338 J of energy energy deposition with no magnetic field.
-The disruption length increases in square root power of total energy deposition with no magnetic field, but it is suppressed in $\sim 1/(2 + 0.04B)$ power of total energy deposition with magnetic field.
+As a finally important result for experiment, Fig. 5.24 shows the disruption of mercury jet in magnetic fields as a function of total energy deposition and its extrapolation up to 25 T. The employed global fit with multi-variables for disruption length using the measured disruption length is:

+$$L^{disruption} = a_1 (E_p - (b_1 + b_2 B^{b_3}))^{\frac{1}{c_1 + c_2 B + c_3 B^2}}, \tag{5.18}$$ where E_p and B are energy deposition and magnetic field respectively.
+The parameterized values of coefficients and errors of the fit functions are given in Table 5.3.
+The threshold of disruption increases in 0.8 power of magnetic field, and it is 338 J of total energy deposition with no magnetic field.
+Also, the threshold of disruption is ~ 10 J of peak energy deposition with no magnetic field, and it increases in 1.2 power of magnetic field.
+The disruption length increases in square root power of total energy deposition with no magnetic field, but it is suppressed in $\sim 1/(2+0.04B)$ power of total energy deposition with magnetic field.